lynchnf/passgen/README.md

 randomly generated passwords.

 **Copy to Clipboard** - After your passwords are generated, press this button to copy them to the clipboard.

+## To Do

+- [ ] Add padding to components in UI
+- [ ] Make clipboard icon smaller
+- [ ] Attribute clipboard icon to Font Awesome
+- [ ] Handle error is not allow number for first character and only numerics included
+- [ ] Rename project to something other than password.
+Maybe passgen?